tobymao/sqlglot/posts/python_sql_engine.md

 1. It's easier to debug and [validate](https://github.com/tobymao/sqlglot/blob/main/tests/fixtures/optimizer) the optimizations when the input and output are both SQL.

-2. Rules can be applied a la carte transforming SQL into a more desireable form.
+2. Rules can be applied a la carte to transform SQL into a more desireable form.

 3. I wanted a way to generate 'canonical sql'.
 Having a canonical representation of SQL is useful for understanding if two queries are semantically equivalent (eg. `SELECT 1 + 1` and  `SELECT 2`).